kanai6344/type-speed-test/README.md

 # type-speed-test
 A simple and elegant typing speed test application that measures your words per minute (WPM) and accuracy.

+## Live Demo

+You can view a live version of this tool at [(https://kanai6344.github.io/type-speed-test/)]

 🌟 Features

 Real-time WPM Calculation: Instantly see your typing speed